-We are refitting it to accommodate new and old usages, which involves designing highly customised studios and exhibition spaces.
+We refitted it to accommodate new and old usages, which involved designing highly customised studios and exhibition spaces.

-We are repurposing the interiors for specific visual art forms including sculpture, print media, screen arts, photomedia, jewellery making, ceramics and painting.
+We have repurposed the interiors for specific visual art forms including sculpture, print media, screen arts, photomedia, jewellery making, ceramics and painting.

-The only external intervention is the hot workshop for glassworks.
+The only external intervention involves the hot workshop for glassworks.
 It is surrounded by a highly visible screen, which people can look through from outside.

 It’s inspired by Moire screens, Reticello Glass, Etienne-Jules Marey motion, CMYK printing, and the figure in art.

 The screen features an image of a body lying down, subtly visible as you move around it.

 It’s not attempting to become part of the heritage fabric; we think of it as something entirely other.